Recreational diver training: Recreational diving instructor training

+Certification as an entry-level instructor authorises the holder to train entry-level divers and usually also specialties the instructor also holds.
+Training in specialties generally requires the instructor to be qualified in those specialties, but in several cases they are prerequisites for training as an instructor.

 Technical diving training

 Technical diving is legally a type of recreational diving, but generally requires significantly greater competence to manage the higher risks of the environment, equipment and physiological challenges chosen by the technical diver.
 Errors and malfunctions that may be merely inconvenient in shallow open-water recreational dives within the no-decompression limits, may be rapidly fatal in overhead or deep, staged decompression dives.
 The necessary level of understanding of the principles, hazards and possible consequences, and the skills and procedures for managing the equipment and foreseeable contingencies is commensurately greater.

+Rebreather diver training

+Rebreather diving for recreational purposes is generally classed as technical diving, and the training is provided by the technical diver certification agencies.
+Training in the use of rebreathers has two components: Generic training for the class of rebreather, including the theory of operation and the general procedures, and specific training for the model of rebreather, which covers the details of preparation, testing, user maintenance and troubleshooting, and those details of normal operating and emergency procedures which are specific to the model of rebreather.
+Crossover training from one model to another generally only requires the second aspect if the equipment is similar in design and operation.

 Training providers

 Many diver training organizations exist, throughout the world, offering diver training leading to certification: the issuing of a "diver certification card," also known as a "C-card," or qualification card.
 This diver certification model originated at Scripps Institution of Oceanography in 1952 after two divers died while using university-owned equipment and the SIO instituted a system where a card was issued after training as evidence of competence.

 Diving instructors affiliated to a diving certification agency may work independently or through a university, a dive club, a dive school or a dive shop.
 They will offer courses that should meet, or exceed, the standards of the certification organization that will certify the divers attending the course.